pdyxs/gottagetoutathisspace/src/content/Descriptions/CrewDescription.md

-A home planet: put your token on one of these.
+A Survivor

-Hopefully, you'll be able to send the ship to pick you up!
+|!includeControls:: put a Survivor token for each player on one of these - on different planets if possible.